googleapis/google-cloudevents/proto/README.md

 something happening to a Cloud Storage object uses `StorageObjectData` as the data message.
 Each envelope message specifies the CloudEvent type it's associated with via a proto annotation.

+Initially we will generate libraries that only contain the data messages.
+The event messages serve as useful documentation for the event type strings and extension attributes.
+They will be included in the libraries at a later date if that proves useful.

 Note that each proto package is versioned, but this version is independent of any API version.
 It would be possible for a single